blackviking27/CTFs/TryHackMe/For Buisness Reason/For_buisness_reason_writeup.md

 ##### ./build-alpine
 *NOTE: If you face any problem with build-alpine then you can look for a solution [here](https://github.com/saghul/lxd-alpine-builder/issues/1)*

-Once you get the `tar.gz` file, move that file to the target machine with curl.
+Once you get the `.tar.gz` file, move that file to the target machine with curl.

 On the target machine run the following set of commands in the same directory as the `tar.gz` (not necessary though, you can specify the path in the commands too)